manuelkasper/kxusbc2/hardware/README.md

 ## Cost

-Most of the parts are relatively low cost, and the board was designed so that it can be produced and assembled by low-cost services like JLCPCB (“Economic PCBA”), with almost all passive components from the “Basic” component selection, which doesn't incur component-loading fees.
-Only very few components are on the bottom side, and are big enough to be hand-soldered.
+Most of the parts are relatively low cost, and the board was designed so that it can be produced and assembled by low-cost services like JLCPCB, with almost all passive components from the “Basic” component selection, which doesn't incur component-loading fees.
+Most components are on the top side, but due to space constraints, some had to be placed on the bottom side as well.
 Traces, via holes etc. are fairly large to avoid precision PCB costs.

 The total BOM at qty.
 10 is around $30/pc. (including PCB production and assembly of both sides), plus $12/pc. for the CNC milled, anodized and silkscreen printed side panel.